awslabs/aws-cloudformation-iam-policy-validator/README.md

 - AWS::StackName (returns the literal string "StackName")
 - AWS::NoValue

 [Dynamic SSM references](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html) are supported, but must have a version number.
 This is to help ensure the same parameter that is validated is the one that is deployed.
+This restriction can be overridden with the --allow-dynamic-ref-without-version argument.

 SSM-Secure and SecretsManager dynamic references are not yet supported.